 The Virginia domestic violence charge is called Assault and Battery on a Family or Household member.
-It is a Class 1 Misdemeanor Criminal offense punishable by up to one year in jail under Va Code 18.2-57.2.
+It is a Class 1 Misdemeanor Criminal offense punishable by up to one year in jail under Va Law 18.2-57.2.
 This offense is generally charged in Virginia when a family member or a household member injures or pushes another family or household member.
-While the legal definitions of assault and battery are more broad than that, the charges are generally only pursued by the police in cases where there was an actual injury, markings, or a significant emotional impact on the victim.
+While the legal definitions of assault and battery are broader than that, the charges are generally only pursued by the police in cases where there was an actual injury, markings, or a significant emotional impact on the victim.

 Individuals charged for this offense or victimized may be a husband, wife, mother, father, cousin, sister, brother, parent, grandparent child, girlfriend, boyfriend, roommate, etc.

 Battery conduct examples include: pushing, hitting, punching, slapping, beating, spanking, striking, smacking, throwing, etc. Threatening these action can also be charged as an assault crime if the assailing individual puts their victim in a reasonable fear of imminent harm – which means the accused must have perceivably immediate ability to carry out the threat.
 So, threats over the phone would not count as assault.